LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 tags: [camera,calibration,intrinsic,extrinsic,optimization,levenberg-marquardt]
 ---

-Above, green crosses are the measured 2D marker points and magenta crosses are the projection of the associated 3D points using the 'current' calibration parameters (iterative).
+Above, green crosses are the measured 2D marker points and magenta crosses are the projection of the associated 3D points using the 'current' camera parameters (iterative).
 My 'from scratch' implementation of Zhang's camera calibration: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

 ## What is camera calibration?